-- Sensor Operation - The ability to use sensors and fix them; useful for getting an estimate on just how strong that rocket you attacked might be
+- Sensor Operation - The ability to use sensors and fix them; useful for getting an estimate on just how strong that rocket might be.

-- Diagnose - Knowing what ails you is just as good as knowing how to cure it
+- Diagnose - Knowing what ails is just as good as knowing how to cure it.

-- Life Suspension Tech - Allows you to use and fix life suspension equipment; not used in the game
+- Life Suspension Tech - For using and fixing life suspension equipment; not used in the game.

-- Treat Disease - Allows you to treat diagnosed diseases; not used in the game
+- Treat Disease - Allows the treatment of diagnosed diseases; not used in the game.

 - Disguise - Need a new face on the fly?
-This is what you use.
+This is what to use.

 - Mathematics - It's math.
 Prerequisite only.